tasmota/docs/docs/Bluetooth_MI32.md

 ####Configuration op codes (return immediately, no callback involved):

 - 231 - set own address to random with `BLE.set_MAC(bytes("aabbccddeeff"),1)`
-- 232 - set advertising parameters with bytes() descriptor of length 5 [advType:byte, minInterval:uint16_t, max interval: uint16_t]
+- 232 - set advertising parameters with a bytes() descriptor whose data length is 5 [advType:byte, minInterval:uint16_t, maxInterval:uint16_t].
+This is ignored when extended advertising is enabled.
 - 233 - set GAP name with `string` in bytes buffer (must be null terminated)

 ### Berry examples